GiovaLomba/blackhole/Readme.md

 positional arguments:
-  wordlist              The wordlist file. command               The command with its arguments [% indicates password
+  wordlist              The wordlist file. command               The command and its arguments [%% indicates password
                         position].
   pattern               The pattern in the output indicating the command
                         succeeded.